johntalton/blue-green-chat/README.md

 # Blue/Green Chat

-A simple chat application using Event architecture via MessagePort and Server-Side-Events.
+A simple chat application using Event architecture via MessagePort and Server-Sent-Events.

 ### Goals
 To create a simple working example of an express Typescript application that uses MessagePorts and ESS to create a simple group chat